AmasaDelano/dungeon-land/markdown/monster_settings/12_05_Hordes.md

 **Special Qualities:** Scent-tracker

-Once they scent your blood, you can’t escape.
-Not without intervention from the gods, or the duke’s rangers at least.
-The desert scrub is a dangerous place to go exploring on your own and if you fall and break your leg or eat the wrong cactus, well, you’ll be lucky if you die of thirst before the gnolls find you.
+Once they scent your blood, you can't escape.
+Not without intervention from the gods, or the duke's rangers at least.
+The desert scrub is a dangerous place to go exploring on your own and if you fall and break your leg or eat the wrong cactus, well, you'll be lucky if you die of thirst before the gnolls find you.
 They prefer their prey alive, see—cracking bones and the screams of the dying lend a sort of succulence to a meal.
 Sickening creatures, no?
-They’ll hunt you, slow and steady, as you die.
+They'll hunt you, slow and steady, as you die.
 If you hear laughter in the desert wind, well, best pray Death comes to take you before they do. *Instinct*: To prey on weakness

 - Doggedly track prey
 - Strike at a moment of weakness